sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### repo-updater: syncer_sync_start

-This panel indicates sync was started.
+This panel indicates repo metadata sync was started.

 > NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#repo-updater-syncer-sync-start).